krjdev/rock64_openbsd/README.md

 **Required hardware**

 * [PINE64 ROCK64 media board](https://www.pine64.org/devices/single-board-computers/rock64) (In this tutorial I use version **2.0** of the board)
-* PC with Linux (in this tutorial) or OpenBSD installed
+* PC with a Linux distribution or OpenBSD

+**NOTE**

+In this tutorial I use the Linux distribution [openSUSE Leap 15.2](https://software.opensuse.org/distributions/leap).
+The additional BASH scripts (if you use them) for downloading the toolchains (GCC for AArch64), build ARM-Trusted-Firmware and U-Boot use default Linux commands.
+There are also some required software which is needed for a successfull build of U-Boot.

 * USB-UART-TTL converter

 **ATTENTION**